andrerferrer/dedemos/README.md

 ### Pundit
 1. [Pundit with Devise](https://github.com/andrerferrer/pundit-demo) - How to implement Authorization with Pundit.
+2. [Policy on another model etc](https://github.com/andrerferrer/pundit-outsourcing-demo) - How to implement Pundit using another model as the parameter to check the Policy.

 ### ActiveRecord
 1. [Rename References](https://github.com/andrerferrer/rename-references-demo) - How to link a DB with more semantic namings.